Geek-Cheth/python-play/README.md

 # python-play
-simple repository with python code u can use if u want, i just made it for fun
+simple repository with python code u can use if u want, i just made it for very fun